 As an international prodigy, Luka Doncic signed his first professional contract at the age of 13.
 Doncic won numerous “Rising Star” and “Best Young Star” awards before getting recognized as the best player outside of the United States by winning the 2018 Euroleague MVP and leading his team to the 2018 Euroleague title.
 With these credentials, Doncic became the most anticipated international player to come to the NBA since 2003 #2 overall pick Darko Milicic.
 Whereas Milicic became a bust, Doncic will avoid the same fate.
 As the most proven player in the 2018 NBA Draft, I give him the lowest probably of becoming a bust relative to the top 10 overall picks.

-Duke power forward Marvin Bagley capped off an impressive freshman year by being named ACC Player of the Year and consensus 1st Team All-American.
-Based on his performance, he certainly deserved consideration as the first overall pick in the 2018 NBA Draft.
+Marvin Bagley III capped off an impressive freshman year at Duke by earning ACC Player-of-the-Year and consensus 1st Team All-American honors.
+Based on his accomplishments, he deserved to be considered as the top pick of the 2018 NBA Draft.
 However, that distinction went to Arizona center Deandre Ayton instead.
-The Sacramento Kings couldn’t pass on Bagley and took him with the second pick.
-It probably helped that he seemed to be the only top pick eager to play in Sactown.
-Bagley should be able to put up numbers to avoid becoming a bust.
-I just worry his performance might suffer when he doesn’t get the recognition he craves playing near Steph Curry and Kevin Durant.
+With the 2nd overall pick, the Sacramento Kings couldn’t pass on the former Blue Devil power forward.
+Given his size and skill set, Bagley should be able to avoid becoming a bust.
+I just worry his performance might suffer when he doesn’t get the recognition he craves playing in the shadow of nearby stars Steph Curry and Kevin Durant.
 Oh yeah, there’s also a guy named LeBron who just took his talents to the same state.

 The Phoenix Suns selected Deandre Ayton with the #1 overall pick in the 2018 NBA Draft.
 Based on their proximity, teams scouts had plenty of opportunities to watch Ayton play for the Arizona Wildcats last year.
 Given everything I’ve seen, I have no basis to second guess the pick.
 As detailed in the following post, I give the 2018 consensus 1st Team All-American a very low probably of becoming a Top 10 Bust.